Economics

 - Theme 4 considers a global perspective

 The department runs a Business and Economics Society.
-Student apply to do various roles and are involved in organising talks, debates and inviting speakers from outside school to talk about their specialisms.
+Students apply to do various roles and are involved in organising talks, debates and inviting speakers from outside school to talk about their specialisms.
 Students also give presentations themselves on topics, that are headlining the news, or on an area of interest.

 Students also have the opportunity to take part in essay writing competitions.
 The most popularly subscribed competition has been the Royal Economic Society Essay Competition and the John Locke Essay Competition, organised by Oxford and Princeton University.
 In the latter, one student recently made it to the list of highly commended essays in the world.
 Both competitions are excellent preparation for students wishing to study Economics or Business at top universities.